Alaska P. Davidson: Early life

 Davidson was born in Warren, Ohio, on March 1, 1868, to Warren and Mary Elizabeth Doud Packard.
 Her two brothers, James Ward Packard and William Doud Packard, founded Packard, an automobile manufacturer later taken over by Studebaker.
-She grew up in one of the largest houses in Warren and was likely named after the U.S. territory of Alaska.
+She grew up in one of the largest houses in Warren and was likely named after the U.S. Department of Alaska, which had recently been purchased.

 Little is known about her personal life, except that she only had three years of public schooling and no university education.
 She was also said to be a "well-known equestrian" who won awards in her teenage years, and enjoyed riding bicycles.
 Apart from her brothers, she had two sisters: Carlotta Packard and Cornelia Olive Packard.

 In 1890, she was put in charge of the New York and Ohio plant, which was unusual, as few women were running factories at that time.
 It later became the Ohio Lamp Division.
 Her management of the plant has been described as "quite an achievement."
 On November 8, 1893, she married Ephraim B. McCrum, a close friend of her brother, William.
 She had one child, Esther, in November 1894, before divorcing him in 1900.
 At that time, she and Esther were living in a hospital in Columbus, Ohio.
 Esther died in April 1902 from pneumonia.

 She married a second time, in 1905, to James B. Davidson, a man originally from Warren who the family knew well.
 By 1910, they were living in Pittsburgh, Pennsylvania.
 The following year, she purchased land in Accotink, Virginia, near Mount Vernon, where she and her husband, known as Jim, lived until their deaths, raising horses.